 Starting with Keith Whitley's 1988 rendition which hit the top of the charts, this song has received success with its covers over the years.
 The 1995 cover by Alison Krauss gave her a top 10 country hit.
 It was also covered by Irish singer-songwriter Ronan Keating in 1999, receiving chart-topping success in the U.K.

 3. "All My Exes Live in Texas," George Strait

 One of the most recognized country singers of all time, George Strait has had countless successes over the years.
-His 1987 hit secured number one on the charts as well as a Grammy nomination.
+His 1987 hit reached No. 1 on the charts and earned him a Grammy nomination.
 The iconic American song is about a man who escapes to Tennessee to avoid his four exes who live in different cities in Texas.

 2. "Islands in the Stream," Kenny Rogers and Dolly Parton

 This 1983 duet with Dolly Parton was written by the Bee Gees originally for Marvin Gaye but was transitioned to be on Kenny Rogers' album Eyes That See in the Dark.
 The country-pop song hit No. 1 on the country and adult contemporary billboards and is widely considered one of the best country duets of all time.
 It's also been certified platinum and remains a beloved hit, frequently used in TV and films today.

 1. "He Stopped Loving Her Today," George Jones